bretth/woven/docs/tutorial.rst

     python manage.py patch woven@example.com

 This will update existing files in your project, media and webserver configurations.
 It won't delete any files or update any dependencies.
-To update dependencies to a new library version you would need to increase your setup.py version and re-run deploy (or use the destructive --overwrite option).
+To update dependencies to a new library version you should increase your setup.py version and re-run deploy.

 Patch can also just upload a specific part of your project using a subcommand.
 For example to just patch your webconf files: